What is a Social Insurance Number?

 - a work permit (e.g. co-op, post-graduation, or spouse/partner work permit)

-If you are eligible to work in Canada as a student but your study permit does not state “may accept employment” or “may work,” you must (1) get a corrected study permit from Citizenship and Immigration Canada, then (2) take your new study permit in person to a Service Canada office.
+If you are eligible to work in Canada as a student but you do not have one of the documents listed above, you must (1) get a corrected study permit from Citizenship and Immigration Canada, then (2) take your new study permit in person to a Service Canada office.
 To get a corrected study permit, do one of the following:

-- If your study permit states "This permit does not permit the holder to engage in off campus employment in Canada" but you have changed your program of study, change the conditions of your study permit ($150 fee).
+- If you switched from a program of study (which did not allow you to work off-campus) to a new program of study (which does allow you to work off-campus) AND your study permit states "This permit does not permit the holder to engage in off campus employment in Canada," change the conditions of your study permit ($150 fee).
 Check the processing time here.

 - Otherwise, amend your study permit (free).
 Read the document checklist carefully and include all necessary documents, including an up-to-date enrolment letter.
 We suggest you mail the application to Ottawa using a secure mailing method, such as Canada Post Xpresspost.
 Check the processing time here.